wholder/MegaTinyIDE/resources/documentation/linux.md

 ### Linux Serial Ports
-Serial port access is limited to certain users and groups in Linux, which may prevent you from seeing programmers that use a serial port interface.
-To enable user access, you must open a terminal and enter the following commands before **`MegaTinyIDE`** will be able to access the ports on your system.
-Don't worry if some of the commands fail.
-All of these groups may not exist on every Linux distro.
-(Note, this process must only be done once for each user):

-  + `sudo usermod -a -G uucp username`
-  + `sudo usermod -a -G dialout username`
-  + `sudo usermod -a -G lock username`
-  + `sudo usermod -a -G tty username`

-Replace the username parameter with your current username.
-(If you are not sure what your username is, type **`whoami`** and it will tell you.)
-If you are using SUSE 11.3 or higher, replace the '**`-a -G`**' flags with a single '**`-A`**' flag.
-Log out and restart **`MegaTinyIDE`** you should have access to the serial port.
+Access to to USB, HID-based programmers, such as the Atmel-ICE, is limited to certain users and groups in Linux, which may prevent you from selecting and using these programmers.
+This is normally fixed by adding special "rules" to a file in the "`/etc/udev/rules.d/`" directory.
+However, in my testing using Mint LInux 19 (running in emulation on Parallels), I have been unable, so far, to create a rule file that works.
+If you know how to fix this, please post a comment in the "[Issues](https://github.com/wholder/MegaTinyIDE/issues)" page.

+However, until I can sort this out, you should be able to run MegaTinyIDE as root, like this:

+   `$ sudo java -jar MegaTinyIDE.jar`

+and providing your root password, when asked.